Network Command Line Utility

 net abortto commit/delete staged changes.

-net commit applies the changes to the relevant configuration files, such as
+net commit applies the changes to

 NCLU provides a number of features to assist users.
 In addition to tab completion and partial keyword commands identification, verification checks are set in place to ensure correct syntax is used.
 The examples below show the output for incorrect commands:

 NCLU has a comprehensive help system built in to assist usage.
-In addition to the net man page, you can use

-help to display available commands:
+help can be used to show available commands: